All Episodes

 Wait till you hear some of this stuff.

-That's uh buddy Paul Shanklin as Al Gore and one of our three global warming update themes, uh ball of fire from the Wall Street Journal yesterday, Israel bashing and climate hysteria in the European Parliament.
+That's buddy Paul Shanklin as Al Gore and one of our three global warming update themes, ball of fire from the Wall Street Journal yesterday, Israel bashing and climate hysteria in the European Parliament.

-I get this.
+Now get this.

-Claire Short charged the Jewish state with the ultimate crime.
+Claiming that Israel is actually much worse than the original apartheid state and accusing it of killing Palestinian political leaders, Claire Short charged the Jewish state with the ultimate crime.

 Israel undermines the international community's reaction to global warming.

-Israel by wiping out the Palestinians is distracting people from the real problem facing the earth.
+Israel, by wiping out the Palestinians, is distracting people from the real problem facing the earth.

 Global warming in Tokyo.